timo9067/git_commands/reset.md

 # Command $git reset

-This is the beautiful command that allow s you to ...
+This is the beautiful command that allow s you to reset the changes made